lhowerdd/ScreenDuel/README.md

 ## Current Issues
 The main roadblock at this point is getting code to run inside the ```DeviceActivityMonitorExtension```.
-These are the current steps that have been taken to further narrow down the issue
+These are the current steps that have been taken to further narrow down this issue
-1. Authentication for ScreenTime is granted at the apps entry point
+1. Authentication for FamilyControls is granted at the apps entry point
-2. The app and its extension have both been granted the App Groups and Family Controls Capabilities
+2. The app and its extension have both been granted the ```App Groups``` and ```Family Controls``` Capabilities
 3. Both the app and its extension are in the same app group
+4. The PhoneBlocker extension's ```NSExtensionPrincipialClass``` found in the plist is the same as the class name in the swift file.
-4. The app attempts to write the ```FamilyActivitySelection``` to the app groups shared userDefaults, but this needs furhter testing to confirm.
+5. The app attempts to write the ```FamilyActivitySelection``` to the app groups shared userDefaults, but this needs further testing to confirm.
-5. In progress

-NOT COMPLETE
+6. The ```intervalStart``` parameter for the ```DeviceActivitySchedule``` is offset by 20 seconds in order to prevent the ```invalidDateComponents``` error

+## Other goals
+1. Improving the UI is the next on the priority list after getting the basic functionality to work.
+2. Need to add an app icon at some point
+3. perhaps configure light/dark mode

+## How to run
+I have developed this project with xcode 15.4 on my mac.
+The simulator provided by XCode does not seem to work well with the authorizing ```FamilyControls``` (maybe this is just my machine) so I build and run the application on my iPhone which currently has IOS 17.5.1.
+When setting up this project locally, ensure that both the main app and the ```DeviceActivityMonitorExtension``` (you will need to add this) are given the ```App Groups``` and ```Family Controls ```capabilities and that they are both in the same app group.
+Finally make sure that the class name in the extension is the same as the NSExtensionPrincipalClass in the Info.plist (info tab in project view).